Foundra

 How to Start a Startup in Germany

-Germany has the largest economy in Europe and a growing startup ecosystem centered around Berlin.
-Strong in B2B SaaS, mobility, fintech, and industrial tech.
-The German market provides access to 83 million consumers and a gateway to the broader EU.
+Germany has the largest economy in Europe and a rapidly maturing startup ecosystem centered around Berlin.
+Strong in B2B SaaS, mobility tech, fintech, and industrial technology, Germany offers access to 83 million consumers, deep engineering talent, and a gateway to the broader EU single market.

 Startup ecosystem